How to use Spot instances?

 Kubernetes Autoscaling

-We can avoid many of the previous traps by moving to the next level of abstraction: using a Kubernetes cluster created with OpenStack Magnum, featuring autoscaling on SPOT instances.
-With this solution, SPOT instances will be used to create Kubernetes cluster nodes when necessary.
+We can avoid many of the previous traps by moving to the next level of abstraction: using a Kubernetes cluster created with OpenStack Magnum, featuring autoscaling on Spot instances.
+With this solution, Spot instances will be used to create Kubernetes cluster nodes when necessary.
 When the demand for resources decreases, nodes will be automatically removed after a configured autoscaling delay.

 As autoscaling and eventual node eviction will be performed on the separated and dedicated node group, then core services on the default-workers node group will not be affected.
-This solution is cost-effective if the cost of maintaining a working cluster is lower than keeping idle SPOT instances.
+This solution is cost-effective if the cost of maintaining a working cluster is lower than keeping idle Spot instances.
 You need to:

 openstack coe nodegroup create --min-nodes 1 --max-nodes 3 --node-count 1 --flavor spot.hma.medium --role worker CLUSTER_NAME spot-workers